bluerobotics/ardusub-zola/advanced-usage/index.md

 {% end %}
 {{ easy_image(src="serial-bridges", width=600, class="pirate") }}
 {% pirate() %}
-- NOTE: UDP-based systems do not guarantee packet delivery or sequential alignment
+- **NOTE:** UDP-based systems do not guarantee packet delivery or sequential alignment
 - Bridges to the [Control Station Computer](@/hardware/required/control-computer/index.md) will generally use the localhost IP `0.0.0.0`, which creates a UDP server that waits for a UDP client on the control computer to connect to it
    - other IP addesses create a UDP client on the onboard computer, which expects the serial device to initiate communication before the connected UDP server (on the control computer) can respond
+   - **NOTE:** a client should communicate with the server at least once every 10 seconds to avoid being disconnected
 - Bridges to internal programs can use the loopback IP `127.0.0.1`, which creates a local server
 {% end %}